garnetius/uson-js/README.md

 Backwards-compatible with JSON: a valid JSON document is a valid USON document as well.

-Somewhat more detailed description of USON features is in [samples](https://github.com/garnetius/uson/tree/master/samples) gallery.
+Somewhat more detailed description of USON features is in the [samples](https://github.com/garnetius/uson/tree/master/samples) gallery.

 ## Usage